vvvv5215/LC-tracker-gnome/README.md

 # LC-tracker-gnome

 I've made a simple GNOME extension which keeps a count of your all time leetcode problem count and weekly leetcode problem count in your shell!
+(Note that it only works on gnome versions after 45 )

+## MAKE SURE THAT YOUR THAT : the uuid and the name of the folder is same, do not change the name of the folder! and if you are change it in the metadata.json file too!

 ## How to run it:
  1) Download the folder as a zip file.